YES WORLD Price Tops $0.0003 on Top Exchanges (YES)

 YES WORLD Token Profile

-YES WORLD launched on April 11th, 2022.
+YES WORLD’s genesis date was April 11th, 2022.
 YES WORLD’s total supply is 10,000,000,000 tokens and its circulating supply is 2,500,000,000 tokens.
 The Reddit community for YES WORLD is https://reddit.com/r/yesworld24.
-YES WORLD’s official Twitter account is @yesworld24 and its Facebook page is accessible here.
 YES WORLD’s official website is yesworld.io.
 The official message board for YES WORLD is medium.com/@yesworld24.
+YES WORLD’s official Twitter account is @yesworld24 and its Facebook page is accessible here.

-It is usually not presently possible to buy alternative cryptocurrencies such as YES WORLD directly using U.S. dollars.
-Investors seeking to trade YES WORLD should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Coinbase or Changelly.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy YES WORLD using one of the aforementioned exchanges.
+It is usually not currently possible to buy alternative cryptocurrencies such as YES WORLD directly using US dollars.
+Investors seeking to acquire YES WORLD should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Changelly or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy YES WORLD using one of the exchanges listed above.

 Receive News & Updates for YES WORLD Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for YES WORLD and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.